 Customer Service: This is the lead function, the ears and eyes of business, which provides visibility in the form of forecast, manages orders, and brings valuable insight to market trends, challenges and opportunities.

 Cash Flow: Life blood of business – a combined effect of performance and policy.
-It is generated by the flow of goods and services the customers, and optimized by managing operations and capital expenses, avoiding pinch points and ensuring shareholder value.
+It is generated by the flow of goods and services to the customer, and is optimized by managing operating and capital expenses, avoiding pinch points and maximizing value.

-Capacity: Capacity represents the ability to respond to customer needs, and represents a combination of funds, equipment, facilities, people, licenses, patents, goodwill and all else that enables an organization to transform its vision and mission into reality and gain competitive advantage.
-Therefore, to understand the nature of capacity, its acquisition and utilization is the key to sustainable growth.
+Capacity: Capacity represents the ability to respond to customer needs, and represents a combination of funds, equipment, facilities, people, licenses, patents, goodwill and all else that enables an organization to transform its vision and mission into reality, gaining competitive advantage.
+Therefore, to understand the nature of capacity, along with its acquisition and utilization, is the key to sustainable growth.

 CISCOM Online Training is a great option, to attend the instructor-led sessions from participants’ own location.

-CISCOM EXAM is held online.
-The exam is proctored, and can be taken from anywhere in the world.
+CISCOM EXAM is held online, and is proctored.
 The exam comprises 120 multiple choice questions to be answered in three hours.
 Passing score is 70%.
-In case of unsuccessful first attempt, a retake is allowed at no cost.
+In case of unsuccessful first attempt, a retake is allowed at no additional cost.

 • Supply Chain Analyst